 And yes, it was a few kilometres away from the main road, some of the road was gravel, but what a great place it was!
 We booked it through AirBnB.
 Nothing but jungle around us, a whole house to ourselves, with a yoga option (that I didn’t take), in the middle of the forest.

 Altogether, this trip takes maybe 10 hours at a very leisurely pace.
 If you have limited time on the Big Island, I recommend staying in either Kailua-Kona (the place with the largest tourist infrastructure and some decent beaches), Volcano (for the amazing National Park and of course, some lava viewing), or Hilo (for the green vegetation and some, laid back atmosphere and fewer but no less decent beaches).
 So, what’s next?
-We’re off to Volcano for some nocturnal lava viewing and off into the Volcano National Park.
+We’re off to Volcano and the Volcano National Park for some nocturnal lava viewing.